Colombia, FARC agree on rebels' future if peace signed

 Opposition leaders like former President Alvaro Uribe are furious that the FARC has tried to dictate government policy while it continues to bomb economic infrastructure and kill civilians and military personnel.

 (Reporting by Helen Murphy and Luis Jaime Acosta in Bogota, Marc Frank, Nelson Acosta and Rosa Tania Valdes in Havana.
-Additional reporting by Peter Murphy; Editing by Vicki Allen and Jackie Frank)
+Additional reporting by Peter Murphy; Editing by Vicki Allen, Jackie Frank and Bill Trott)